wavefnx0/LitEv/README.md

 - **Paper findings summaries** — concise summaries based on retrieved abstracts.
 - **Future directions + open questions** — structured future-oriented analysis using upstream literature context.
 This option is available only when upstream hops are greater than zero.

-AI output should be treated as model-assisted interpretation, not as primary evidence.
+AI output should only be treated as model-assisted interpretation, always check the results.
 The underlying papers and metadata remain the evidential basis of the report.

 ## Dashboard and outputs

-A normal run produces an interactive dashboard plus researcher-friendly exports.
+A normal run produces an interactive dashboard plus exports in different formats.
 Depending on the selected scope and available metadata, the dashboard includes:

 - seed-paper overview;
 - topics cited by the seed paper;